 We appreciate any comments that you have on Volume 1 of the FSA Handbook.
-We revise the text based on questions and feedback from the financial aid community, so please reach out to us about how to improve the Handbook through the "Contact Customer Support" feature in the Partner Connect Help Center, by clicking on "FSA Handbook" under the Topic section.
+We revise the text based on questions and feedback from the financial aid community, so please reach out to us about how to improve the Handbook at Contact Customer Support | Help Center (ed.gov), by clicking on "FSA Handbook" in the "topic" dropdown menu.